 Jerusalem is a city that transcends space and time.

-Travellers flung from some far-away corner of the earth on a tin-can plane, can find themselves walking in the same footsteps, breathing the same air as prophets and saints.
+A coach ride away through Tel Aviv, travellers flung from some far-away corner of the earth on a tin-can plane can find themselves walking in the same footsteps, breathing the same air as prophets and saints.

-This small cave is a wonder of the world; a mixture of myth and reality.
+This small cave is a wonder; a mixture of myth and reality.
 Whether any of these momentous events occurred in this tiny cave, who knows?
-Here we stand in reverence not only in awe of what happened here, but also in awe of the prayers whispered over a thousand years which hover over us like an invisible mist, establishing an umbilical cord between us, them, and God.
+Here we stand in reverence not only in awe of what happened here, but also in awe of the prayers whispered over a thousand years hovering over us like an invisible mist, connecting us all past and present, with God.

 “In Jerusalem, and I mean within the ancient walls,